ua-data7/User-Manuals/docs/Soteria/Soteria Access (Windows).md

 </p>

 3. Fill out the form with your user and project information.
-Once submitted you will receive an automated email indicating completion of the request.
+Once the form has been submitted, you will receive an automated email indicating completion of the request.
 4. Once approved, you will receive a secondary automated email, UA Soteria Access Request Approved indicating required trainings.
 Log into Edge Learning (<https://edgelearning.arizona.edu/>) to sign up and complete all of the required trainings.

 ## Download and Set up Cisco VPN